Toronto's Buyer's Market: What to Expect in 2026

 - • Economic fears dominate

-What to Expect: Spring 2026 and Beyond
+What to Expect: Summer/Fall 2026 and Beyond

 A shift in consumer confidence is needed before a sustained market recovery can begin.